zhullyb/monyhar/monyhar/docs/security/rule-of-2.md

 ### Safe Languages

 Where possible, it's great to use a memory-safe language.
-Of the currently approved set of implementation languages in Chromium, the most likely candidates are Java (on Android only) and JavaScript or WebAssembly (although we don't currently use them in high-privilege processes like the browser).
-One can imagine Swift on iOS or Kotlin on Android, too, although they are not currently used in Chromium.
-(Some of us on Security Team aspire to get more of Chromium in safer languages, but that's a long-term, heavy lift.)
+Of the currently approved set of implementation languages in Monyhar, the most likely candidates are Java (on Android only) and JavaScript or WebAssembly (although we don't currently use them in high-privilege processes like the browser).
+One can imagine Swift on iOS or Kotlin on Android, too, although they are not currently used in Monyhar.
+(Some of us on Security Team aspire to get more of Monyhar in safer languages, but that's a long-term, heavy lift.)

 For an example of image processing, we have the pure-Java class